nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

   </tr>
 </table>

 The reason why the allergy or intolerance has been resolved.
+In exceptional cases where for legacy data there is no endReason recorder in the system then this MUST be populated with the text 'No information available'.

 ### extension[evidence] ###